shrinerb/shrine/doc/retrieving_uploads.md

 ```

 `Shrine::UploadedFile#open` will return the result of a given block.
-block.
 We can use that to safely retrieve the whole content of a file, without
 leaving any temporary files lying around.

 ```rb